FlexMeasures/flexmeasures/Installation.md

 Note: In a production context, you shouldn't run a script - hand the `app` object to a WSGI process, as your platform of choice describes.
 Often, that requires a WSGI script.
 We provide an example WSGI script in [the CI Readme](ci/Readme.md).

+You can visit `http://localhost:5000` now to see if the app's UI works.
+When you see the dashboard, the map will not work.
+For that, you'll need to get your MAPBOX_ACCESS_TOKEN and add it to your config file (see Configuration.md for details).

 ### Add your first asset